yunanhelmy/learn-git/README.md

 Step :
 * list file-1 in .gitignore
 * remove index repository using `git rm file-1`
-* add and commit you .gitignore
+* add and commit your .gitignore

 ## Tips